Overview

 Example: Monthly ARPU Rs 400, gross margin 70%, monthly churn rate 2.5%.
 CLV = Rs 400 x 0.70 / 0.025 = Rs 11,200.

-Use the CLV Calculator to model this with your own inputs.
-Use the Churn Rate Calculator to get an accurate churn figure before plugging it into CLV — even a 0.5% error in churn rate materially changes CLV.
+Use the CLV Calculator to model this with your own inputs, and the Churn Rate Calculator to get an accurate churn figure before plugging it into CLV.
+Even a 0.5% error in churn rate changes CLV materially.

-Three things move CLV in a meaningful way:
+Three levers move CLV in a meaningful way.

-Churn reduction has the highest leverage.
-Dropping monthly churn from 3% to 2% increases CLV by 50% — with no change in pricing or margins.
+Churn reduction carries the most leverage of the three.
+Dropping monthly churn from 3% to 2% increases CLV by 50%, with no change to pricing or margins.

-ARPU expansion through upselling or cross-selling increases CLV linearly.
+ARPU expansion through upselling or cross-selling increases CLV in a straight line.
 If customers upgrade from a Rs 400 plan to a Rs 600 plan, CLV rises by 50%.

-Gross margin improvement from renegotiating supplier contracts, optimising infrastructure costs, or moving upmarket with premium pricing compounds the CLV formula multiplicatively.
+Gross margin improvement, whether from renegotiating supplier contracts, optimizing infrastructure costs, or moving upmarket with premium pricing, compounds the CLV formula multiplicatively.

 The LTV:CAC Ratio